-Click to view a short message from Diane Wood!Read Full Story
+Click to view a short message from Tucker and Margaret!Read Full Story

 From a young age, I witnessed the devastating effects of addiction.
 Because my mother suffered from alcoholism, I lived with my father until he passed away when I was just 13.
 While grieving the loss of my father, I moved back in with my mother and an abusive stepfather.
 I used any opportunity to avoid being at home, which led me down a difficult path.